-Newsom Eye offers a wide range of premium IOLs, including the RxSight™ Light Adjustable Lens (LAL), Tecnis®, Tecnis Symfony® and Tecnis Symfony® IOL.
-These remarkable lenses give patients the opportunity to see in the distance, intermediate and even up close, with little to no dependency on reading glasses or bifocals.
-Most patients that receive these lenses can do most things, most of the time without glasses.
+Newsom Eye offers a wide range of customized cataract lenses.
+Customized cataract surgery can give patients the ability to see in the distance, intermediate, and even up close, with little to no dependency on reading glasses or bifocals.
+Most patients that choose customized cataract lenses can do most things, the majority of the time without glasses.
 However, reading glasses may be required to see the fine print, such as the back of a medicine bottle or in a dark setting.

-Newsom Eye is involved in multiple FDA studies.
-They played a large part in the creation of the RxSight™ Light Adjustable Lens (LAL), the first intraocular lens (IOL) that allows for adjustments after cataract surgery using light.
-This is the first and only FDA-approved IOL of this nature.
-Newsom Eye was a principal investigator in the LAL study.
+Newsom Eye is involved in multiple FDA studies and served as a Principal Investigator of the RxSight™ Light Adjustable Lens (LAL).
+The LAL is the first intraocular lens (IOL) that allows for adjustments after cataract surgery using a light delivery device.
+This is the first and only FDA-approved IOL of this nature, allowing patients to design, trial, and customize their vision.

-When undergoing cataract surgery, your surgeon will insert a standard monofocal lens implant.
-This allows for good vision since your cataract is removed, but patients still have to wear glasses, especially for reading or working on a computer.
-With blended vision, your surgeon will custom tailor your lenses to allow your non-dominate eye to see well up close, and the other eye (dominant eye) for distance vision.
-Blended vision allows patients to do most things, most of the time without glasses.
+When undergoing cataract surgery, your Newsom Eye surgeon will insert a standard monofocal lens implant.
+This allows for improved vision since the cataract is removed, but patients still have to wear glasses, especially for reading or working on a computer.
+With blended vision, your surgeon will custom tailor your lenses to allow your non-dominant eye to see well up close, and the other eye (dominant eye) for distance vision.
+Blended vision allows patients to do most things, the majority of the time without glasses.

 Astigmatism Lens Implants

-Cataract surgery offers the chance to also correct astigmatism, through the latest innovation in intraocular lens (IOL) technology.
+Cataract surgery offers the chance to also correct astigmatism, through the latest innovation in Intraocular Lens (IOL) technology.
 Toric IOLs takes the proven solution for precise astigmatism correction and adds the enhanced image quality of an aspheric lens.
-Together, these elements offer outstanding surgical precision with the proven outcomes your patients demand.
-Newsom Eye also offers patients Tecnis Symfony IOL®, which allows patients to benefit from the advantages of a premium IOL, correcting their astigmatism.
+Together, these elements offer outstanding surgical precision with enhanced visual outcomes.
+Newsom Eye also offers Tecnis Symfony IOL®, which allows patients to benefit from the advantages of customized cataract surgery, correcting their astigmatism.

 Standard Lens Implant

 For patients undergoing cataract surgery, a standard lens implant is usually covered by insurance.
-Patients that undergo cataract surgery with a standard lens implant, generally have good vision and are typically very happy because their cataract has been removed and they have cataract free vision.
-However, often times, patients still have to wear glasses for distance and always have to wear glasses for reading or seeing up close.
-If your goal is independence from glasses or contacts, then ask your Newsom Eye doctor about Premium Lens Implants or Blended Vision.
+Patients that undergo cataract surgery with a standard lens implant, generally have good vision and are typically very happy because their cataract has been removed and they can now enjoy cataract-free vision.
+Oftentimes, patients still have to wear glasses for distance, as well as for reading or seeing up close.
+If your goal is independence from glasses or contacts, then ask our Newsom Eye doctor about Premium Lens Implants or Blended Vision.